Acrylic125/sc2002-assignment/README.md

 1. Add your changes with `git add .`.
 1. Commit your changes with `git commit -m "Your commit message"`.
 1. Push your changes with `git push origin <branch-name>`.
 1. Create a pull request on GitHub then send the PR to the group.
+Helps to inflate your github contribution.

 **Please avoid pushing to main branch directly, pain in the ass to constantly resolve Merge Conflicts.**